Roger Dean (Composer-improviser; keyboards, computer; arts researcher; Founder and Director of LYSIS and austraLYSIS)

 ".... sparks of genius"...
 (John Shand, Artforce 105, 14; 2000).

 BOOKINGS and Enquiries to : austraLYSIS Productions, PO Box 6, Cronulla, NSW 2230, Australia.
-Telephone : + 61481 309612. email :rogerdeanalysis@gmail.com or roger.dean@westernsydney.edu.au
+Mobile : + 61481 309612. email :roger.dean@westernsydney.edu.au

-DOWNLOAD brief brochures: DEAN FREE IMPROV ...
+DOWNLOAD brief brochure: DEAN FREE IMPROV ...